Maria Gustavna Tutelberg: Imperial household

 Tutelberg was from the Baltic region and was described by lady-in-waiting Anna Vyrubova as being a "rather slow and quiet girl".
 She was employed as a maid to Empress Alexandra Feodorovna.
 She lived in a room on the upper floor of the Alexander Palace, across from the rooms of the Grand Duchesses Olga, Tatiana, Maria, and Anastasia and the Tsarevich Alexei.
 Another palace maid, Madeleine Zanotti, hated Tutelberg but the two worked together to request not to wear caps and aprons while in service to the Empress.
 Empress Alexandra permitted them, as chief maids, to wear simple black gowns and ribbon bows in their hair.
 Tutelberg and Zanotti were assisted by three Russian undermaids.

 Tutelberg was sceptical of Grigori Rasputin's abilities to heal Tsarevich Alexei Nikolaevich of his haemophilia, and expressed her doubts to the empress.
-Empress Alexandra responded to Tutelberg, saying: "Our Saviour chose his disciples among simple fishermen and carpenters, not among learned theolgians.
+Empress Alexandra responded to Tutelberg, saying: "Our Saviour chose his disciples among simple fishermen and carpenters, not among learned theologians.
 It is said in the Gospel that faith can move mountains...
 I believe that my son will rise. ...
 I know that people think me mad for my faith, but so did they think of the Martyrs."